Skip to contents

 Value

-A plotly or ggplot2 heatmap object
+A ggplot2 heatmap object

 Examples

-docs <- data.frame(
+document_metadata <- data.frame(

 document_number = paste("Doc", 1:5),